prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 When an OTLP sample has its aggregation temporality set to delta, write its value at `TimeUnixNano`.

 For the initial implementation, ignore `StartTimeUnixNano`.

-To ensure compatibility with the OTEL spec, this case should be supported, however.
+To ensure compatibility with the OTEL spec, this case should ideally be supported.
 A way to preserve `StartTimeUnixNano` is described in the potential future extension, [CT-per-sample](#ct-per-sample).

 ### Chunks

 For the initial implementation, reuse existing chunk encodings.

+Delta counters will use the standard XOR chunks for float samples.

+Delta histograms will use native histogram chunks with the `GaugeType` counter reset hint/header.
 Currently the counter reset behaviour for cumulative native histograms is to cut a new chunk if a counter reset is detected.
-If a value in a bucket drops, that counts as a counter reset.
+A (bucket or total) count drop is detected as a counter reset.
 As delta samples don’t build on top of each other, there could be many false counter resets detected and cause unnecessary chunks to be cut.
-Therefore a new counter reset hint/header is required, to indicate the cumulative counter reset behaviour for chunk cutting should not apply.

-### Distinguishing between delta and cumulative metrics
+Additionally counter histogram chunks have the invariant that no count ever goes down baked into their implementation.  `GaugeType` allows counts to go up and down, and does not cut new chunks on counter resets.

+### Delta metric type

-We need to be able to distinguish between delta and cumulative metrics.
-This would allow the query engine to apply different behaviour depending on the metric type.
-Users should also be able to see the temporality of a metric, which is useful for understanding the metric and for debugging.
+It is useful to be able to distinguish between delta and cumulative metrics.
+This would allow users to understand out what the raw data represents and what functions are appropiate to use.
+Additionally, this could allow the query engine or UIs displaying Prometheus data apply different behaviour depending on the metric type to provide meaningful output.

-Our suggestion is to build on top of the [proposal to add type and unit metadata labels to metrics](https://github.com/prometheus/proposals/pull/39/files).
-An additional `__temporality__` label will be added.
-The value of this label would be either `delta` or `cumulative`.
-If the temporality label is missing, the temporality is assumed to be cumulative.

-When ingesting a delta metric via the OTLP endpoint, the `__temporality__="delta"` label will be added.

-Not all metric types should have a temporality (e.g. gauge).
-For those types, a `__temporality__` label will not be added by the OTLP endpoint.

-It is possible to manually add the `__temporality__` label to a metric with a non-temporality type.
-The Prometheus query engine will disregard this label for such metric types.

-Initially, `__temporality__="cumulative"` will not be added to cumulative metrics ingested via the OTLP endpoint to avoid unnecessary churn for exisitng cumulative metrics and potential disruption for users who might not be expecting this new label.

-TODO: need type and unit metadata proposal to be done to confirm how a new temporality metadata label could be added
+There are two options we are considering for how to type deltas.
+We propose to add both of these options as feature flags for ingesting deltas.

+1. `--enable-feature=otlp-delta-as-gauge-ingestion`: Ingests OTLP deltas as gauges.

+2. `--enable-feature=otlp-native-delta-ingestion`: Ingests OTLP deltas as a new delta "type", using a new `__temporality__` label to explicitly mark metrics as delta.

+In the documentation, we would highlight that the gauge option is more stable, since it's a pre-exisiting type and has been used for delta-like use cases in Prometheus already, while the temporality label option is very experimental and dependent on other experimental features.

+Below we explore the pros and cons of each option in more detail.

+#### Treat as gauge

+Deltas could be treated as Prometheus gauges.
+A gauge is a metric that can ["arbitrarily go up and down"](https://prometheus.io/docs/concepts/metric_types/#gauge), meaning it's compatible with delta data.

+Pros
+* Simplicity - this approach leverages an existing Prometheus metric type, reducing the changes to the core Prometheus data model.
+* Prometheus already implicitly uses gauges to represent deltas.
+For example, `increase()` outputs the delta count of a series over an specified interval.
+While the output type is not explicitly defined, it's considered a gauge.

+Cons
+This could be confusing as gauges are usually used for sampled data (for example, in OTEL: "Gauges do not provide an aggregation semantic, instead “last sample value” is used when performing operations like temporal alignment or adjusting resolution.”) rather than data that should be summed/rated over time.

+TODO: cover temporality label

 ### Remote write

-Remote write support is a non-goal for this proposal to reduce its scope.
+Not a goal but sort of supported with temporality label option ingestion and forwarding - forwarding will contain labels otel is translated into remote write request, that'll be propagated Remote write support is a non-goal for this proposal to reduce its scope.
 However, the current design ends up supporting ingesting delta metrics via remote write.
 This is because a label will be added to indicate the temporality of the metric and used during querying, and therefore can be added by remote write.

 TODO: label setting depends on the type and unit metadata proposal, may need to be updated

 There is currently no equivalent to StartTimeUnixNano per sample in remote write.
 However, the initial delta implementation drops that field anyway.
+TODO: say remote write will be supported via adding a temporality label

 ### Scraping

 No scraped metrics should have delta temporality as there is no additional benefit over cumulative in this case.
 To produce delta samples from scrapes, the application being scraped has to keep track of when a scrape is done and resetting the counter.
 If the scraped value fails to be written to storage, the application will not know about it and therefore cannot correctly calculate the delta for the next scrape.

 Delta metrics will be filtered out from metrics being federated.
 If the current value of the delta series is exposed directly, data can be incorrectly collected if the ingestion interval is not the same as the scrape interval for the federate endpoint.
 The alternative is to convert the delta metric to a cumulative one, which has issues detailed above.
+TODO: not always the case - instead of filtering update metadata counter + __temporality__ -> can miss the temporality

+### TODO: non-monotonic sums

+### TODO:

+### Prometheus OTEL receiver
+to be able to convert back to delta

 ### Querying deltas

+TODO: add warnings and that's it. move the rest to potential future extensions The existing `sum_over_time()` function can be used to aggregate a delta metric over time, and `sum_over_time(metric[<interval>]) / <interval>` can be used for the rate.
+TODO: link

 *Note: this section likely needs the most discussion.
 I'm not 100% about the proposal because of issues with sparse deltas, like making it harder to guess the start and end of series.
 The main alternatives can be found in [Querying deltas alternatives](#querying-deltas-alternatives), and a more detailed doc with additional context and options is [here](https://docs.google.com/document/d/15ujTAWK11xXP3D-EuqEWTsxWiAlbBQ5NSMloFyF93Ug/edit?tab=t.3zt1m2ezcl1s).*